sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 <!-- border -->![Promotion data upload](promotion_data_upload.png)

-With this, you uploaded the promotional rule "Buy a coffee machine and show coupon COFFEELOVER to get Euro 50 off" for the **Heidelberg** store (business unit ID: `FC01`) and the validity period **October 1st, 2026 to December 31st, 2026**.
+With this, you uploaded the promotional rule "Buy a coffee machine and show coupon COFFEE LOVER to get Euro 50 off" for the **Heidelberg** store (business unit ID: `FC01`) and the validity period **October 1st, 2026 to December 31st, 2026**.

 ### Check uploaded master data